carpentries/instructor-training/_episodes/02-practice-learning.md

 ### Concept maps
-Visual representation of concepts and relationships can be a useful way to explore your own knowledge, evaluate comprehension, or communicate complex relationships.
+Visual representation of concepts and relationships can be a useful way to explore, evaluate, or communicate when teaching.
 There are certain ways in which you may routinely use visual representations of abstract concepts, including tools like flow charts and biochemical pathway diagrams.
 One tool that may be used to organize concepts and relationships more generally is a **concept map**.
 Pioneered for classroom use by John Novak in the 1970s, a concept map asks you identify which concepts are most relevant to your instructional question and -- critically -- to identify how they are connected.
 It can be quite difficult to organize knowledge in this way!
 However, the process of forcing abstract knowledge into a visual